Home Warranty Contractor Quality: What to Expect From Technicians

 Per-job payment structure Incentivizes fast turnaround over thoroughness

 The best way to counteract this?
 Choose a warranty company with a strong workmanship guarantee.
-AFC Home Warranty, for example, offers a lifetime workmanship guarantee for the duration of your contract — meaning if the repair fails, they'll send someone back at no additional service fee.
+Cinch Home Services, for example, offers a 180-day workmanship guarantee, six times longer than the 30-day industry average.
+If a repaired item fails again for the same issue within six months, they send someone back with no additional service fee.

 Smart Savings Made Simple!